rahulrr-coder/Ecommerce-Follow-Along/README.md

 ## Milestone 25
 This endpoint allows users to place orders by sending product details, user information, and address details.
 The system retrieves the user's _id using their email and processes each product as a separate order while maintaining the same address.
 Each order is stored in the MongoDB orders collection using the previously defined Order schema.
 This ensures that every product is tracked as an independent order while linking all orders to the same user and delivery address.

+## Milestone 26
+This endpoint allows retrieval of a user's order history using their email address.
+When a request is made, the server first searches for the user's _id based on the provided email.
+Once the _id is obtained, it queries the database to fetch all orders associated with that user.
+The response includes the complete list of orders, enabling seamless tracking of purchase history.
+This functionality ensures efficient data retrieval while maintaining a user-friendly experience.